This article will explain:

 Another option is to speak with other people who have gone through similar experiences to you in the ReachOut Online Community.
 This is a safe and anonymous space where you can read what others are saying about similar situations, ask questions and share what you’re going through.

 You can also report the sexual assault to the police.
 They will take a statement from you about your experience, which means you will need to talk about the sexual assault in as much detail as possible.
 This process can take a few hours, and it can be helpful to take a support person to the police station to be there with you.

 For more information about reporting a sexual assault to police, read our article about ways to take action against your perpetrator.

 What can I do now?

-- Read more about what sexual assault is and where you can find support.
+- Read more about sexual assault.

 - If you’re looking to take action against someone who sexually assaulted you, read about some of your options.

 - Check out the ReachOut online community to chat about what you are going through or read about other people’s experiences.